 - Light yellow line: state highway.

-- Solid white line: side street.
+- Solid grey line: side street.

 - Double-dashed thick line: two-track or 4x4 trail.